matloff/TidyverseSkeptic/README.md

 software, and support for conferences.
 It offers Tidy tutorials at all R conferences, and so on.
 Well-intentioned and useful, to be sure, but with the conscious effect of increasing the firm's influence, and some would argue, power.
+Some prominent figures in the R community who are beholden to RStudio or otherwise need to stay in the firm's good graces, keep their negative opinions of the Tidyverse quiet.

 A good example of the intent of RStudio to bring all of R to the Tidy world is the **broom** package (not written by RStudio, but featured on their Web site).
-Titled "Convert Statistical Analysis Objects into Tidy Tibbles," its goal is to convert the output of numerous packages into Tidy form, i.e. to "Tidy-fy" R.  I mentioned earlier a conversation with an RStudio principal who views non-Tidy packages as legacy.
+Titled "Convert Statistical Analysis Objects into Tidy Tibbles," its goal is to convert the output of numerous packages into Tidy form, i.e. to "Tidy-fy" R.  I mentioned earlier a conversation with an RStudio principal who views non-Tidy packages as "legacy."

 ### The nature of support for the Tidyverse

 "Testimonials" are legion.
 Non-programmers who take Tidy-based R courses are delighted that they can now do some data analysis, and praise the Tidyverse without realizing they have no basis for comparison to base-R, **data.table** and so on.

-RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and [does not generally follow the Tidy philosophy.](https://community.rstudio.com/t/why-cant-ggplot2-use/4372) But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package is Tidy
+As mentioned earlier, RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and [does not generally follow the Tidy philosophy.](https://community.rstudio.com/t/why-cant-ggplot2-use/4372) But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package is Tidy